-- Always wear a mask unless you're taking a break in a "Mask-Break Zone." - Down-only on the slides, feet first, one person at a time. - Jumping from the play structure should not happen from any place higher than half your height. - Jump-ropes stay on the ground and are used next to the lunchroom wall. - Large balls from home are fine as long as anyone can play with you small balls are not allowed - Never leave the playground without permission. - If you need help, find an adult. - Remember Montlake's "Hands-Off Policy" (hands, feet, and mouth to ourselves). - Balls and other items should be returned to the ball box next to the lunchroom at the end of recess.
+- Down-only on the slides, feet first, one person at a time. - Jumping from the play structure should not happen from any place higher than half your height. - Jump-ropes stay on the ground and are used next to the lunchroom wall. - Large balls from home are fine as long as anyone can play with you small balls are not allowed. - Never leave the playground without permission. - If you need help, find an adult. - Remember Montlake's "Hands-Off Policy" (hands, feet, and mouth to ourselves). - Balls and other items should be returned to the ball box next to the lunchroom at the end of recess.